openamundsen/openamundsen/README.md

 * Flexible output of time series including arbitrary model variables for selected point locations in NetCDF or CSV format
-* Flexible output of gridded model variables, either for specific dates or periodically (e.g., daily or monthly), optionally aggregated to averages or sums in NetCDF or ASCII Grid format
+* Flexible output of gridded model variables, either for specific dates or periodically (e.g., daily or monthly), optionally aggregated to averages or sums in NetCDF, GeoTIFF or ASCII Grid format
 * Live view window for displaying the model state in real time

 ## Quick start